magneticio/vamp2setup/README.md

 ![](images/screen8.png)

 As you can see the service has been created with the configuration provided.
-You can doublecheck it with kubectl by running the following command
+You can double-check it with kubectl by running the following command

 ````
 kubectl get svc vamp-tutorial-service -n-vamp-tutorial